 • Cache key = SHA-256 hash of function name + normalized args

-• On hit: execution short-circuits, guards are skipped, post-hooks still run
+• On hit: execution short-circuits, guards are skipped, post-hooks still run, and workspace snapshots are restored when available

 • On miss: result is cached after post-hooks complete